amicuchu/NintendoClientsWiki/PIA-Protocol.md

 | 8 | Unknown |

 ### Station index
-Every connected console gets a unique station index.
-This field is set to 0xFD until a connection has been established with at least one other console.
+Every console in a mesh gets its own station index.
+Consoles that haven't joined a mesh yet have this field set to 0xFD.

 ### Destination mask
 A station mask is calculated as follows: `1 << station_index`.
 The destination mask is the station mask of every destination console ORed together.